wbamberg/idl-reference/docs/nsILoginManager.md

 disabled, the login manager will not prompt to store logins for
 that host.
 Existing logins are not affected.

-@param aHost
-       The hostname to set.
-This argument should be in the origin
-       URL format, without a pathname.
-For example: "http://foo.com".
-@param isEnabled
-       Specify if saving logins should be enabled (true) or
-       disabled (false)

 #### Parameters ####